 From the very beginning, our vision was to create a user-friendly solution based on future technology where the first person on the scene of an accident or first responders could access the info and thereby be of help.
 We chose a technical solution that is based on Near Field Communication (NFC).
 The technology was invented already in 2002 but when we started in 2016, NFC was still in its infancy in terms of consumer knowledge.
 Even though Android smartphones have had NFC functionalities since 2010, the real change came in 2019 when Apple also opened up all the NFC functionalities for third-party developers.
 Along with the rise of Apple Pay, NFC is really starting to gain widespread consumer knowledge.

-Being born in the military, the twICEme solution had to be offline and available only for short-distance reading in order to provide a wide range of information and perform at a high level, every time.
+Being born in the military, the twICEme solution had to be offline and available only for short-distance reading to provide a wide range of information and perform at a high level, every time.
 These are the original principles on which the device is built.
 The NFC technology meets these requirements perfectly.
 Firstly, it works by induction through the magnetic field of the smartphone which allows the device to be completely inactive until pinged by a phone.
 This happens at a short distance and makes it extremely difficult to “hijack” information.
 Secondly, the device has a memory unit that allows all the necessary information to be uploaded to the device.
-Lastly, we have a supplier that produces that highest quality component that lasts for half of million of reads, which ensures performance over a very long time.
+Lastly, we have a supplier that produces the highest quality component that lasts for half of a million of reads, which ensures performance over a very long time.

 Looking towards the future, we strongly believe that NFC will be a household technology used for applications ranging from locking houses or paying at the grocery store, to unlocking your car or accessing vital information about a person in the event of an accident.
 There are constantly new developments taking place within the field and every year, large strides forward are taken which will put the NFC technology in a winning position for the future.

 Our vision is to help as many people as possible in emergency situations and ultimately save lives.
 This can be achieved through our mission of being a global standard of the vital info that can be easily accessed.
-The NFC functionality enables time savings and efficiency in rescue operations for both first people on scene as well as ambulance and rescue professionals.
+The NFC functionality enables time savings and efficiency in rescue operations for both first people on the scene as well as ambulance and rescue professionals.
 The spread and wider usage of the technology will help push us towards this goal at an increasing pace.